February 23rd, 2018

 From Peak to Peak

 “It’s important to try to encourage kids to go outside and protect public land.” – Matt Moniz

 Every state has its highest point, and Matt Moniz has climbed them all.
 By the age of 12, Matt had already earned the record of being the youngest climber to summit all 50 high points in the United States in the least amount of time.
 His journey, which lasted just 43 days, took him from the lowest high point in Florida to the highest point in Alaska.
 Matt's travels have extended beyond the U.S. as well; he has climbed Mount Elbrus in Russia and Mount Kilimanjaro and is planning to hike all of the Seven Summits.
 In 2014, he became the youngest climber to make the trek up Makalu in the Himalayas, the fifth highest mountain in the world.

 “That I was the first woman to reach the pole on a solo expedition was unimportant to me.
 It was the learning experience and the struggle to overcome the challenges that made the journey so rewarding and the prize so precious.” – Helen Thayer

 Helen Thayer became the first woman to ski solo to the North Pole, at age fifty.
-Along with her husky Charlie, the team traversed the landscape, temperatures and threat of polar bears.
+Along with her husky Charlie, she traversed the landscape, temperatures and threat of polar bears.
 At age 63, Helen walked across all 1,600 miles of the Gobi Desert.
 She’s also kayaked 2,200 miles of the Amazon River and lived above the Arctic Circle, near a wolf’s den, all of which she’s written books about.

 While your travels may not be as epic in scope as these examples, every time we leave home we open ourselves up to new opportunities and color our experiences.
 Best of luck on your next adventure as you Find Your Unknown!